 - There is social media presence.
 Legitimate survey sites usually have accounts on Facebook, Twitter, Instagram, and other channels.
 Because they are real companies that want to listen to and interact with their members in an online community.
 Scam survey sites often don’t have any social media accounts.
 Or if they do, they’re quite sloppy.
 It may be a Facebook page that has almost no followers.
 Or, an Instagram page that has thousands of followers (suspiciously) but the page went up only a few weeks ago.

 - There is functioning customer support.
 Typically, survey sites have chat support and email support.
-A scam site may commonly advertise they have customer support and list a toll free number.
+A scam site may commonly advertise they have customer support and list a toll-free number.
 But try calling that number.
 Talk to a chat agent.
 Try emailing customer support.

 Can I Make a Living Doing Online Surveys?

 No, you cannot make a living doing online surveys.
 Market research companies don’t have enough surveys to make this possible.
 But it is possible to make $50 to $200 a month, or more, taking online surveys.
-Thousands of people make money online every month through completing surveys.
+Thousands of people make money online every month by completing surveys.

 Let’s take a look at how paid survey sites work.